 all subjects in a subject chain are to be completed in sequential study periods;

 students will not be eligible to receive a passing grade until all subjects in the subject chain have been successfully completed;

 upon successful completion of the final subject in a chain, students will receive the same passing grade for all subjects in the chain.

 The final assessment for each subject will be due on or before the end date of the study period in which the subject is taught.
 The last two weeks of Study Periods 1 and 2 are reserved for formal examinations.
 The week prior to each examination period is reserved for study vacation.

 The last two weeks of all other study periods are generally allocated for the completion of assessment.

 All James Cook University subject offerings are assigned to a study period.
-There are 11 main study periods in Townsville and Cairns, numbered from Study Period 1 through to Study Period 11.
+There are 11 study periods and 3 trimesters at JCU Townsville and JCU Cairns, numbered from Study Period 1 through to Study Period 11 and Trimester 1, 2 and 3.
 There are also a number of additional study periods available only to specific teaching locations or disciplines.

-There are 3 main Study Periods in Singapore, numbered from Study Period 51 – 53.
+There are 3 main Study Periods at JCU Singapore, numbered from Study Period 51 – 53.
 There are also a number of additional study periods available for specific purposes.

-There are 3 main Study Periods in Brisbane, numbered from Study Period 21 – 23.
+There are 3 main Study Periods at JCU Brisbane, numbered from Study Period 21 – 23.
 There are also a number of additional study periods available for specific purposes.